DESE's Literacy Initiatives & Efforts

 This opportunity for LETRS® training provides sustained and job-embedded professional learning.
 Teachers will develop evidence-based foundational knowledge and the expertise to deliver explicit and systematic instruction focused on the essential skills that positively affect long-term systemic change in literacy outcomes.
 Over 10,000 Missouri educators have already participated in LETRS® training offered by DESE, their Regional Professional Development Centers (RPDCs), and/or LEA and have responded with excitement and positive feedback.

-All K-5 educators are invited to sign up for LETRS® Volumes I and II.
+All K-5 public educators are invited to sign up for LETRS® Volumes I and II.
 Please use the following link to pre-register for the 2024-25 school year: Read, Lead, Exceed LETRS® Volumes I and II.
-The deadline for Fall 2024 cohorts is May 1, 2024
+The deadline for Fall 2024 cohorts is July 15, 2024.

 Once pre-registration is complete, the district’s local Regional Professional Development Center will contact you to schedule your training dates.